-The Independent Directors noted that: (a) based on net asset value, the Company outperformed the indices for the nine months ended December 31, 2020, the 1 year period ended February 12, 2021, and eighteen month period ended September 30, 2021 and the twenty-one month period ended September 30, 2021; and (b) based on market price, the Company underperformed the indices for the period February 12, 2020 through December 31, 2020 and for the 12 months ended February 12, 2021 and outperformed the indices from February 12, 2020 through September 30, 2021 and for the twenty-one month period ended September 30, 2021.
-The Independent Directors also reviewed and considered the Company's performance based on market price and net asset value versus the performance of the Bloomberg Barclays U.S. Aggregate Total Return Value Bond Index (the "Aggregate Total Return Value Bond Index") and the Bloomberg Barclays US High Yield 2% Issuer Capped Index (the "U.S. High Yield Index") since February 12, 2020 (the date ArrowMark's engagement as the Company's manager commenced) through December 31, 2020, the 12 months ended February 12, 2021, February 12, 2020 to September 30, 2021, and from December 31, 2019 through September 30, 2021.
+Investment Performance.
+The Independent Directors reviewed and considered the Company's performance based on market price and net asset value versus the performance of the (1) Bloomberg U.S. Aggregate Total Return Value Bond Index (the "Aggregate Total Return Value Bond Index") and (2) the Bloomberg US High Yield 2% Issuer Capped Index (the "U.S. High Yield Index") since inception (starting with March 31, 2020, the quarter end nearest to the date ArrowMark's engagement as the Company's manager commenced)("inception") through September 30, 2022, the nine months ended September 30, 2022 and the 12 months ended December 31, 2021.

 The Independent Directors noted that the indices were selected by the Adviser for comparison purposes because the indices' constituents had similar characteristics to those securities in which the Company may invest but acknowledged that no index was likely to correspond to the Company's holdings in light of the Company's unique investment strategy.

+The Independent Directors noted that: (a) based on net asset value, the Company outperformed the indices for the nine months ended September 30, 2022, the 1 year period ended December 31, 2021 and since inception through September 30, 2022; and (b) based on market price, the Company underperformed the indices for the period since inception through September 30, 2022 and for the nine months ended September 30, 2022 and outperformed the indices as of the year ended December 31, 2021.

 The Independent Directors considered the overall investment performance of the Adviser and the Company since the Adviser was appointed the Company's investment adviser in February 2020.
 The Independent Directors reviewed and considered the Company's performance relative to a comparative peer group (the "Peer Group"), consisting of both business development companies ("BDCs") and registered closed-end investment companies ("CEICs") that operate in a similar manner as the Company noting, however, the limited usefulness of such information in light of the Company's unique investment strategy and industry focus.
-Investment Performance.

 The Independent Directors also noted their review and evaluation of the Company's investment performance on an on-going basis throughout the year.
-The Independent Directors considered the consistency of performance results and the short-term and long-term performance of the Company and recognized that such performance was impacted by, among other things, issuer prepayment and calls and the time lag required for the initial deployment and subsequent redeployments of assets.
-In addition, the Board recognized that COVID-19 had a significant impact on the financial markets during this period.
+The Independent Directors considered the consistency of performance results and the short-term and long-term performance of the Company and recognized that such performance was affected by, among other things, issuer prepayment and calls and the time lag required for the initial deployment and subsequent redeployments of assets.
+The Board considered that the lasting effects of COVID-19 may have affected financial markets during this period.
 The Board concluded that the performance of the Company and the Adviser represented satisfactory performance in light of the Company's investment objective and strategy.